viam-labs/audioout/README.md

 ## Viam Service Configuration

-The following attributes may be configured as speech service config attributes.
+The following attributes may be configured as audioout service config attributes.
-For example: the following configuration would set up listening mode, use an ElevenLabs voice "Antoni", make AI completions available, and use a 'Gollum' persona for AI completions:

 ``` json
 {